 When Marcus, Errico, Emmer & Brooks opened its doors in 1993, condominiums were still a relatively new concept in New England and condominium law in MA was just beginning to emerge as a legal specialty.
 But the founding partners, who all had small condominium practices of their own, recognized that condominiums were poised to experience the same explosive growth in this part of the country they had already experienced elsewhere.
 And they anticipated the need for law firms large enough and specialized enough to provide the full range of legal services condominium communities would need.

 Their crystal ball was accurate.
-Over twenty years ago, the firm had 9 attorneys representing a few hundred community associations in Massachusetts; today, 27 attorneys – 12 partners and 15 associates —representing more than 4,000 communities in Massachusetts, Rhode Island, and New Hampshire and is a member of a referral consortium with wholly independent offices in Washington D.C., Virginia, California, Colorado, Georgia, Arizona and Hawaii, making us the second-largest condominium law firm in the country based on the number of association clients and the number of attorneys devoted to that practice.
+Many years ago, the firm had 9 attorneys representing a few hundred community associations in Massachusetts; today, representing more than 4,000 communities in Massachusetts, Rhode Island, and New Hampshire and is a member of a referral consortium with wholly independent offices in Washington D.C., Virginia, California, Colorado, Georgia, Arizona and Hawaii, making us the second-largest condominium law firm in the country based on the number of association clients and the number of attorneys devoted to that practice.

 Although condominium law represents the core of our practice, we have also developed considerable expertise in commercial real estate law and land use and development (including time share and resort communities).
 Diversifying our practice in this way has broadened the services we can offer and increased our ability to attract attorneys with a wide range of interests and experience to the firm.